Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Transition Diagram for a Zigzag Filtration of Block Decompositions

 \begin{example} Figure \ref{fig:main-example-MVFs-v2} shows a sequence forming a parameterized multivector field $\zzV\coloneqq\cV_0\ovscr\cV_1\inscr\cV_2\ovscr\cV_3\ovscr\cV_4$.
 The central column in Figure~\ref{fig:main-example-MVFs-BD-v2} illustrates the corresponding finest block partitions $\BD_0$, $\BD_1$, $\BD_2$, $\BD_3$, and $\BD_4$, which, by Proposition~\ref{prop:refinement_of_V_gives_inscribed_BDs}, form the following zigzag filtration of block decompositions:

-In Figure~\ref{fig:main-example-MVFs-BD-v2}, the isolating blocks are highlighted in brown, and the corresponding Morse sets in green.
-The block decompositions consist of 2, 3, 2, 3, and 7 isolating blocks, respectively, the associated Morse decompositions, defined as $\MD_\tdyn\coloneqq \indMDV{{\BD_\tdyn}}{\cV_\tdyn}$ (see eq.~\eqref{eq:induced-morse-decomposition}) contain $1$, $2$, $2$, $2$ and $3$ Morse sets, respectively.
+The central column in Figure~\ref{fig:main-example-MVFs-BD-v2} presents the isolating blocks highlighted in brown, and the corresponding Morse sets highlighted in green.
+The block decompositions consist of 2, 3, 2, 3, and 7 isolating blocks, respectively, the associated Morse decompositions, defined as $\MD_\tdyn\coloneqq \indMDV{{\BD_\tdyn}}{\cV_\tdyn}$ (see definition~\eqref{eq:induced-morse-decomposition}) contain $1$, $2$, $2$, $2$ and $3$ Morse sets, respectively.
 The corresponding flow induced partial orders are presented in Figure~\ref{fig:main-example-morse-graphs}. \qedex \end{example}

 \begin{example} Another example of a parameterized multivector field was given in Section~\ref{subsec:sphere-example}.
-In Figure~\ref{fig:sphere-example-combinatorial-mvf} we have sequence $\cV_0\ovscr\cV_1\inscr\cV_2\ovscr\cV_3\ovscr\cV_4\inscr\cV_5$.
+In Figure~\ref{fig:sphere-example-combinatorial-mvf} we have the sequence $\cV_0\ovscr\cV_1\inscr\cV_2\ovscr\cV_3\ovscr\cV_4$.
 The finest block partition of $\cV_0$ consists of 7 blocks, each formed by a single multivector.
 The finest block partition of $\cV_1$ consists of 8 isolating blocks, two formed by the 0-cells at the poles, 5 formed by gray regular multivectors, and the 8th one consists of the collection of 4 orange multivectors.
 The block partitions for the remaining steps should be also easy to find.
 In total we have a zigzag filtration of the following form:

 \end{example}